 March 26 ~ “Our Oneness in Christ Brings Peace” Ephesians 2:14-18

 April 2 ~ “Our Oneness in Christ Brings Unity” Ephesians 2:19-22

 We will be celebrating the Lord’s Supper.

 Now we come to the most significant week in the life of the church

 April 13 ~ Maundy-Thursday Service, 7:00 pm

 It is a joy to have a representative from Jews for Jesus with us who will present “Christ in the Passover.”
-Experience a traditional Jewish Passover Seder revealing the link between the ancient Festival of Redemption and Christ as the Lamb of God that will deepen your communion experience.
+Learn about a traditional Jewish Passover Seder revealing the link between the ancient Festival of Redemption and Christ as the Lamb of God that will deepen your communion experience.
 The missionary will use Scripture as well as visual items to walk through the Seder, weaving the story of the Exodus together with the life, death and resurrection of Christ.
 The words He spoke in the upper room come alive as each Hebraic item is carefully explained.
 We will finish this powerful presentation by celebrating communion.